python-discord/bot/bot/resources/tags/environments.md

 /usr/bin/python3
 ```

 To see the environment in use by pip, you can do `pip debug` (`pip3 debug` for Linux/macOS).
-The 3rd line of the output will contain the path in use. e.g. `sys.executable: /usr/bin/python3`.
+The 3rd line of the output will contain the path in use e.g. `sys.executable: /usr/bin/python3`.

-If Python's `sys.executable` doesn't match pip's then they are currently using different environments!
+If Python's `sys.executable` doesn't match pip's, then they are currently using different environments!
 This may cause Python to raise a `ModuleNotFoundError` when you try to use a package you just installed with pip, as it was installed to a different environment.

 **Why use a virtual environment?**